-Earlobe repair can cost anywhere from around $800 for one ear to $2,000 for both ears.
-This figure can vary based on the extent of the repair needed.
+Earlobe repair is relatively affordable compared to more involved facial plastic surgery procedures.
+The cost includes your surgeon’s fee and any facility fees.
+Total cost will vary based on the extent of the repair needed.
 If cost is a concern for you, don’t hesitate to discuss financing options during your office visit.
 We offer a variety of payment methods and plans to help make your procedure as affordable as possible.

 Start by researching plastic surgeons online in your area, looking for credentials like board certification with the American Board of Plastic Surgery, affiliations with accredited medical institutions and experience with reconstructive plastic surgery procedures.
 Once you’ve narrowed your search, schedule an in-person consultation with your top picks, bringing a list of questions to ask.
 Choose the best plastic surgeon for you based on whom you feel the most comfortable with and who seems to be best equipped to help you reach your goals.